EloquentOps/retool-plugin-speech2text/README.md

 `keepActive` is a custom option that force the restart of the speech in case of silence.
 Otherwise the `SpeechRecognition` will end automatically.

+> [!NOTE]
+>
-> :warning: Right now, when you change an option in the Model, you need to reload the component, because `SpeechRecognition` cannot be reset at runtime.
+> Right now, when you change an option in the Model, you need to reload the component, because `SpeechRecognition` cannot be reset at runtime.

 ### How to get back the text